-This office is located across from student financial services and handles all aspects of student employment for both on and off campus positions.
-Please refer to studentemployment.hampshire.edu for job postings, procedures, guidelines, and students' rights and responsibilities.
+This area is located across the hall from Student Financial Services and handles all aspects of student employment for both on- and off-campus positions.
+Please refer to the student employment section of the intranet for job postings, procedures, guidelines, and students' rights and responsibilities.